baguetteballad/EOBMG-HenriAna/README.md

 - 5: RStudio script for histogram analysis' and concluding genome size estimation;
 - 6: Downloading SRA runs referrent to public datasets and importing them to the WSL server;
 - 7: RStudio script for making and plotting Newick-formatted trees;
-- 8: RStudio script for linear correlations.
+- 8: RStudio script for correlations.

 ## Tech Stack